 CSU Spur is working toward meaningful engagement with Indigenous leaders and community.
 Indigenous leaders engaged in the opening of Vida and Terra by sharing CSU’s Land Acknowledgment and a building blessing at public events.
-Cherokee Nation Elder John Gritts also did a smudging ceremony in the Vida and Terra spaces when they opened in January 2022 and June 2022, respectively.
+Cherokee Nation Elder John Gritts also did a smudging ceremony in the Vida, Terra, and Hydro spaces when they opened in January 2022, June 2022, and January 2023 respectively.

 Why do we have a land acknowledgment statement?